next-hat/documentation/docs/guides/nanocl/advanced-usage/secret_tls.md

 :::tip
 You can create secrets directly from a deployment `Statefile`!<br/>
-But i recommand you to use `Secret` kind of Statefile and manage them separatly.
+But we recommend you to use `Secret` kind of Statefile and manage them separatly.
 :::

 There is an `Statefile` example on how to do it: